sarahbadr17/nexthink-news-aggregator/README.md

 ### 3. Configure environment variables

-Create a `.env` file in the project root and add at least:
+Create a `.env` file in the project root and add:

 ```env
 OPENAI_API_KEY=your_openai_api_key